Full Body Support Surfaces for Prevention and Treatment of Pressure Injuries (Part 1)

 Support Surfaces in Specific Clinical Settings

-It is good practice to use a full body support surface with pressure redistribution features for medical procedures and for an individual at risk of pressure injuries in transit.
+It is good practice to use a full body support surface with pressure redistribution features for medical procedures and for an individual with or at risk of pressure injuries in transit.

 More information

-Clinical question: What are the general considerations with respect to support surfaces for transit of an individual at risk of pressure injuries?
+Clinical question: What are the general considerations with respect to support surfaces for transit of an individual with or at risk of pressure injuries?

 Supporting Information